-- Orientation to the Canadian Health Care System, Culture and Context.
-A course designed for IEHPs who are in the process of becoming licensed in Canada.
+- Orientation to the Canadian Health Care System, Culture and Context – A course designed for IEHPs who are in the process of becoming licensed in Canada.

 To maintain program integrity and to ensure we have the right resources matched to student needs, the Bridging Program department has a strict policy on refunds.

-To apply for the January Intake, access to the application link will be available under the ‘How do I apply?’ section as of August 1st.
-Please return to our website at that time to apply.
+Application links will only available during an application window.
+See the ‘Application Deadlines’ section to view the application windows for each intake.
+The application link will be available under the ‘How do I apply?’Please return to our website at that time to apply.